pyweekorg/docs/docs/rules.rst

 The short version is this: any resources you prepare before the competition must be made both *available* and *accessible* to all other entrants, regardless of whether they were created by you or by others.
-"Available" means that they must be published in good time.
+"Available" means that they must be published in good time, in a place where other entrants might discover them.
 "Accessible" means making sure others are not prevented from using them once aware of them.

-1. You may not use code created before the competition except under the following conditions.
+1. You may not use code created before the competition except under the conditions of clause 2.2 and 2.3.
 This includes using the code as a point of reference.

-2. You may not directly include art, sound, music, writing or other data created before the competition, except under the following conditions.
-You may however use it as a point of reference, ie. as "concept art".

-3. You may use libraries or data sets that were created before the competition if and only if
+2. You may use libraries that were created before the competition if and only if

-   a.
-They have been published to a public searchable index such as PyPI,
+   a. they have been published to a public searchable index such as PyPI,
-      GitHub, or this handbook for at least 30 days before the competition.
+      GitHub, or this handbook for at least 30 days before the competition;
+      and,
-   b. **And** they are licensed under an `OSI-approved open source license
+   b. they are licensed under an `OSI-approved open source license
-      <https://opensource.org/licenses>`_, or is public domain.
+      <https://opensource.org/licenses>`_, or are public domain; and,
-   c. **And** the index page (eg. README/PyPI page) contains, or links to,
+   c. the index page (eg. README/PyPI page) contains, or links to,
-      a documentation resource that describes the features of the library and contains thorough API documentation.
+      a documentation resource that describes the features of the library and contains thorough API documentation; and,
-   d. **And** the library does not contain game logic, ie. it is agnostic about
+   d. the library does not contain game logic, ie. it is agnostic about
       theme, backstory, character types, game objects, behaviours, and so on, and requires customisation with Python code in order to define these qualities and behaviours.

-4. You may use code posted in blog entries if and only if
+3. You may use code posted in blog entries if and only if

    a.
 The blog entry was published to the Internet at least 30 days before
-      the competition.
+      the competition; and,
-   b. **And** it is specified or implied that the code is free to redistribute,
+   b. it is specified or implied that the code is free to redistribute,
-      eg. that it is public domain.
+      eg. that it is public domain; and,
-   c. **And** the blog entry contains prose describing the purpose of the code.
+   c. the blog entry contains prose describing the purpose of the code; and,
-   d. **And** the code does not contain game logic, under the same definition
+   d. the code does not contain game logic, under the same definition
-      as clause 2.2.d, unless these are provided as examples and you replace them.
+      as clause 2.2.d, unless the logic is provided as an example and you replace it.

-5. You may use graphics, sound and music created before the competition if

-   a.
-They were published to the Internet at least 30 days before the
-      competition.
-   b. **And** the work is licensed under an OSI-approved or Creative Commons
-      license, or is public domain.
-   c. **And** you use only the files published.
-For example, you may not
-      publish only PNG files but use source SVG files in your game.

-This is a Python programming challenge, but that doesn't preclude the use of supporting languages (eg. C or C++ libraries, Javascript in HTML web pages, and so on).

 3. The time limit is 1 week